-This is why even the idea of being on stage performing comedy, sent terror and panic through him.
-After all, being on stage, for Jeff, literally meant exposing who and what he (believed) he was.
+This is why even the idea of being an entertainer, sent terror and panic through him.
+After all, being in entertainment, for Jeff, literally meant exposing who and what he (believed) he was.
 So Jeff had a lot he wanted to keep secret.
-A comedic career put him in a panic.
+A career in entertainment put him in a panic.

 Think about that.
 Instead of feeling exhilaration and joy when thinking about his passion, Jeff instead felt shame, exposed, dread and fear.